michellewatts20000/workout-tracker/README.md

   `npm i` and then `npm start` it will run locally on `http://localhost:3000`

   ## Usage
-  via Heroku, or you can run it locally by installing the db and setting up a .env and running npm start.
+  via [Heroku](https://still-hollows-78707.herokuapp.com/), or you can run it locally by setting up a mongodb locally.

   ## Technologies used
   Node.js, Express, MongoDB, mongoose, NOSQL, JS.